chhandak72/kasparro-agentic-Chhandak-Mukherjee/README.md

 - ├── requirements.txt
 - └── README.md

+> Detailed syste architecture is given in productdocumentation.md
 > The project runs in **mock LLM mode by default**, so no API keys or paid services are required.

 ---